 How we support, challenge and assess

 Within our Mastery approach to teaching maths at Balfour Primary School, pupils will move through the Maths curriculum broadly the same pace.
-Differentiation will be seen by the challenges that children access or by the support that they are given to access the learning.
+Adaptive teaching will be seen by the challenges that children access or by the support that they are given to access the learning.

 Children who grasp the concepts more quickly are given opportunities to deepen their knowledge further by improving their reasoning skills rather than accelerating on to new curriculum content.
 They will have deeper thinking questions and challenging reasoning problems to solve to ensure that they continue to make progress.
 Struggling learners may have scaffolded work, or be supported by a peer or teacher, enabling them to access the lesson content and there will be some children who are using practical equipment for longer in order to support learning.
 Our aim is that by supporting all learners, the gap between mathematical attainment in our classes will narrow.